Painted Bobcat With Totems

 EQUIPMENT: Face Paint colors -- Blue & Yellow, Bobcat pin & Patch, Prepared Belt totem -A leather belt totem with the Cub Scout logo stamped in the middle with your Pack numerals stamped above the logo.
 There are 5 holes at the bottom of the totem.

 Starting from left to right we put 3 beads on a leather lace, with the exception of the center where we put a plastic Arrowhead.

-Order of colors is: Yellow, Red, light blue, dark blue.
+The order of colors is Yellow, Red, light blue, dark blue.

 Each represents a step in the Cub Scout trail -- Bobcat, Wolf, Bear, Webelos, and the Arrowhead as the focal point points the direction to the Arrow of light.